Resources

 What Is the Difference between a Patent Search and a Patentability Assessment?

-In brief, a patent search is only the first step in a patentability assessment.
-A patentability assessment includes a patent search, a detailed analysis of the references uncovered and a written report on patentability.
+A patent search is only the first step; a patentability assessment adds analysis and a written report.

 Key Features of Canadian Patent Prosecution for Foreign Associates